 Attending preschool boosts young children’s math, literacy skills, but peers catch up in kindergarten, study finds.

-Children who attend preschool enter kindergarten with greater skills than those who don’t, but that advantage is nearly halved by the end of the year as their counterparts quickly begin to catch up, according to research published by the American Psychological Association.
+Children who attend preschool enter kindergarten with greater skills than those who don’t, but that advantage is nearly halved by the end of the year as their counterparts quickly begin to catch up, according to research published in the by the American Psychological Association.

 The researchers studied 2,581 children enrolled in kindergarten in a large, ethnically diverse county.
 All the participants were from low-income families that would qualify for Head Start or another subsidized preschool program.
 Slightly more than half (1,334) attended a preschool program while the rest did not.
 The researchers assessed the children on their academic skills (e.g., literacy and math), executive functioning (a set of mental skills that includes working memory, flexible thinking and self-control) and socioemotional skills deemed important to academic success.
 The assessments were conducted at the start of the kindergarten year and again in the spring.